KAnanev/KAnanev/README.md

 - I also have programming experience in C#, PHP, Javascript and work in graphic editors.

 - I read professional and fiction literature, I like to learn and enjoy the application of this knowledge.
 Yoga for health, outdoor activities, going to the cinema, museums, playing the guitar and board games.
+Game server administrator 7dtd.
 <!---
 KAnanev/KAnanev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.